J&J Medical Connect

 LITERATURE SEARCH

-A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and Derwent Drug File databases (and/or other resources, including internal/external databases) was conducted on 18 June 2025.
-For purposes of streamlining, this scientific response has been limited to phase 2/3 clinical studies.
+A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and Derwent Drug File databases (and/or other resources, including internal/external databases) was conducted on 02 June 2026.

 In response to your specific request, summarized in this response are the relevant data from company-sponsored studies pertaining to this topic.